-You will be advised on the day of the challenge whether you need to be seen in Clinic for a follow up appointment with the Consultant or Nurse.
-This will depend on several factors including; the result of the challenge and other allergies/conditions that you have.
+You will be advised on the day of the challenge whether your child needs to be seen in Clinic for a follow up appointment with a Consultant or Nurse.
+This will depend on several factors including; the result of the challenge and other allergies/conditions that your child has.